DeCodec: Towards Controllable Audio Processing via Speech and Background Sound Decoupling in Neural Codecs

 Experimental results show that DeCodec maintains advanced signal reconstruction while enabling new capabilities:

-superior speech enhancement and effective one-shot voice conversion on noisy speech via representation recombination, improved ASR robustness through clean semantic features, and controllable background sound preservation/suppression in TTS.
+superior speech enhancement via representation recombination, robustness improvement of speech recognition through decoupled semantic features, and controllable background sound preservation/suppression in speech synthesis.

 Figure 1.
 The overview of the proposed DeCodec.